pydicom/pynetdicom/docs/user/association.rst

-If the association supports a service class that uses one or more of the DIMSE-C or -N services then a handler must be implemented and bound to the event corresponding the the service (excluding C-ECHO which has a default implementation that always returns a ``0x0000`` *Success* response):
+If the association supports a service class that uses one or more of the DIMSE-C or -N services then a handler must be implemented and bound to the event corresponding to the service (excluding C-ECHO which has a default implementation that always returns a ``0x0000`` *Success* response):

 +----------------+----------------------------+